AntoineOrgerit/Web-Scrapping/README.md

         language = langid.classify(input_file.read())
         language = languages.get(alpha2=language[0]).name

-        # Greek is the only badly formatted one so we convert "Modern Greek (1453-)" into "Greek"
+        # Greek is the only poorly formatted one so we convert "Modern Greek (1453-)" into "Greek"
         if "Greek" in language:
             language = "Greek"
         # If language is unspecified, we choose English